kenatiod/MUT/Understanding Machine Understanding.md

 _The team shares a laugh and a round of high fives, energized by the challenges and opportunities that lie ahead.
 With a clear vision and a bold plan of attack, they dive headfirst into the next phase of their groundbreaking project, determined to unlock the secrets of machine cognition and push the frontiers of AI understanding._

+(The appendices provide additional context on topics related to evaluating machine understanding, including insights from neuroscience A1, the state of language models A2, existing AI benchmarks A3, and philosophical perspectives A4.)

+__________

 ## Chapter 6 -- Verifying and Validating MUTT Results

 **"The first principle is that you must not fool yourself – and you are the easiest person to fool."** ~ Richard Feynman